Agenda

 11:10 AM

-A panel of senior figures from the world’s leading fusion energy entities and their investors discuss and define the path to commercialization, and the implications for revaluations, up-rounds and exits.
+A panel of senior figures from the world’s leading fusion energy entities and their investors discuss and define the path to commercialisation, and the implications for revaluations, up-rounds and exits.

 • What is the status of the leading technologies?
 What challenges remain to achieving private-sector break-even?